dreamfactorysoftware/platform-wiki/Platform-Documentation/REST-API/Database/SQL/SQL-Related-Data.md

 }
 ```

+###Discovering the Relationships

-Likewise, it can be retrieved by the [database schema API](Database-Retrieving-Schema) to discover these relationships.
+Likewise, schema can be retrieved by the [database schema API](Database-Retrieving-Schema) to discover existing relationships.
 So the following GET request to /rest/<db_service_name>/_schema/contact pulls the `contact` table's schema as well as its relationships (Note: Edited for size and clarity).

 ```javascript
 {